-(A) A player sits at the incorrect table and plays the wrong opponent.
+- (A) A player sits at an incorrect table and plays the wrong opponent. - (B) A player in a team event who is designated as "Player A" plays "Player C."

 It is each player's responsibility to ensure they are sitting in the correct seat.